 in symmetric fission (109 ≤ A ≤ 129) [5] [35].

-It is important to note that data based phenomenological models are not per- fect predictors of determining fission products a priori.
+It is important to note that data-based phenomenological models are not per- fect predictors of determining fission products a priori.
 In particular, recent pub- lications have findings that cannot be accurately modeled with current theoretical approaches [41].
-In general, there are large uncertainties in the predictive power of calculating energy dependent fission product yields.
+In general, there are large uncertainties in the predictive power of calculating energy-dependent fission product yields.
 Still, this type of empirical fit is more predictive than GEF for individual isotopes where sufficient energy-dependent measurements exist.

 Nuclear Data